 The Core Cons: What Manufacturers Hide

 Despite the heavy marketing, rubber mulch is not a miracle product.
-It has serious drawbacks that make it unsuitable for specific types of landscape beds.
+It carries serious drawbacks that make it highly destructive for specific landscape beds.

-• High Upfront Cost: Expect to pay $7 to $10 per bag (roughly 0.8 cubic feet), which is two to three times the cost of premium dyed wood mulch.
+- High Upfront Cost: Expect to pay $7 to $10 per 0.8 cubic foot bag at big box stores.
+This runs two to three times the cost of premium dyed wood mulch.

 Step-by-Step Installation Guide